 Taking a vacation from your stressful job sounds great in theory — that is, until you’re forced to de-stress and disconnect from the office.
 Vacation is meant to put some space between you and work so you can have time to relax and put your hectic mind at ease.
-However, because you’re always so busy with work, you may find your break from stress even more stressful.
-In order to avoid that, here’s how you can enjoy a stress-free vacation from your stressful job:
+However, mulling over all the work you’ll miss and what you’ll have to catch up on may make you more stressed in the end.
+In order to avoid that, here’s how you can enjoy a stress-free vacation from your demanding job:

 Prep Your Team